Cork, Ireland

 When we asked people living in Cork about club and activities where newcomers can meet others, they responded:

 "Expats living in Cork can join a variety of clubs and activities, such as sports clubs, language classes, and cultural events.
 Expats can also meet people by attending local festivals, joining a local pub quiz team, or volunteering with a local charity.
-Additionally, there are many online forums and social media groups dedicated to connecting expats in Cork, Ireland," remarked one expat living in Cork, Ireland.
+Additionally, there are many online forums and social media groups dedicated to connecting expats in Cork, Ireland," commented one expat who made the move to Cork.

 What should I bring when moving to Cork?